Understanding the Different Roles Within Investment Banking: Analyst, Associate, and Managing Director

 - Conducting industry research and market analysis

-- Creating financial models and valuations
+- Creating financial models and valuation studies

 - Preparing pitch books and presentations for clients

-- Assisting in due diligence processes
+- Assisting in due‑diligence processes

 - Supporting the origination and execution of transactions